trntv/apis-list/README.md

 - [Wallhaven](https://github.com/apis-list/apis-list/blob/main/apis/wallhaven/wallhaven.md) - wallhaven
 - [Web Crawl Data](https://github.com/apis-list/apis-list/blob/main/apis/web-crawl-data/web-crawl-data.md) - Access to data is a good thing, right?
 Please donate today, so we can continue to provide you and others like you with this priceless resource
 - [Website Text Extraction](https://github.com/apis-list/apis-list/blob/main/apis/website-text-extraction/website-text-extraction.md) - Scrape websites and get their content as plaintext
-- [Whisky Hunter](https://github.com/apis-list/apis-list/blob/main/apis/whisky-hunter/whisky-hunter.md) - {"_type":"document","_meta":{"url":"https://whiskyhunter
 - [Who Hosts This](https://github.com/apis-list/apis-list/blob/main/apis/who-hosts-this/who-hosts-this.md) - Detect the hosting provider powering any web site
 - [Zenscrape - Web Scraping Api](https://github.com/apis-list/apis-list/blob/main/apis/zenscrape-web-scraping-api/zenscrape-web-scraping-api.md) - Our web scraping API handles all problems that are related to web scraping.
 Extracting HTML from websites has never been so easy!.
 Scraping API: Hassle-Free Data Extraction

  ### Payments 💳
-- [Afex](https://github.com/apis-list/apis-list/blob/main/apis/afex/afex.md) - Never worry about maintaining API documentation again
+- [Afex](https://github.com/apis-list/apis-list/blob/main/apis/afex/afex.md) - Send payments to recipients all over the world 24/7 with secure and flexible online platform
 - [Barzahlen](https://github.com/apis-list/apis-list/blob/main/apis/barzahlen/barzahlen.md) - viafintech API v2 allows you to create payment, partial payment, payout, and refund slips customers can use in stores like supermarkets to pay or receive money
 - [BlockScore](https://github.com/apis-list/apis-list/blob/main/apis/blockscore/blockscore.md) - A real-time API for verifying an identity by name, address, date of birth, and social security number
 - [Braintree](https://github.com/apis-list/apis-list/blob/main/apis/braintree/braintree.md) - Specializes in mobile and web payment systems for ecommerce companies